ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents

 \section{Conclusion}

-In this work, we have presented \mname, a novel self-evolving agent framework that moves beyond passive clinical trial outcome prediction to enable proactive optimization of clinical trial protocols.
-By integrating an interpretable, accurate simulator with an autonomous Agent capable of causal reasoning and iterative design refinement, our system not only able to forecast trial success but also generates actionable modifications, including adjusting eligibility criteria, dosing regimens, or endpoint definitions to enhance feasibility and likelihood of success.
-Evaluated on standardized TrialBench benchmark, \mname\ achieves strong predictive performance while demonstrating the ability to discover significant protocol improvements with clinical best practices.
+In this work, we present \mname, a novel self-evolving agent that moves beyond passive clinical trial outcome prediction to enable proactive optimization of clinical trial protocols.
+Evaluated on the TrialBench benchmark, \mname\ achieves strong predictive performance while demonstrating the ability to discover significant protocol improvements with clinical best practices, highlighting the potential of agentic AI systems to serve as practical clinical decision support systems for more efficient autonomous trial design.
+Case studies on trial pairs validate that \mname\ exhibit strategic alignment with independently derived real-world trial modifications.
+Future work will explore tighter integration with real-world constraints.